Welcome to today's edition of the Rush 24-7 podcast.

 He's making it perfectly clear he runs the banking system.

-That's exactly this is it's just that the banks are just another source of a slush fund for Obama.
+That's exactly, this is, it's just the banks are just another source of a slush fund for Obama.

 That's why he wants to run them.

-And he's gonna damn well make sure that they continue to loan money to people that can't pay it back, because that's how he thinks he's gonna get even with people who have not made rich or poor people rich.
+And he's going to damn well make sure that they continue to loan money to people that can't pay it back because that's how he thinks he's going to get even with people who have not made rich or poor people rich.

 Make no mistake about it.